CapstonePowerRangers/power-emissions/README.md

 Method
 --
-The stragegy is to develop two different approaches to predict the level of CO2 emission.
+The strategy is to develop two different approaches to predict the level of CO2 emission.
 These approaches are:
 1. Panel Regression
 2. Supervised Learning Regression

-To generate the input predict the input features for the forecats, time-series analysis were used.
+To generate the input predict the input features for the forecasts, time-series analysis were used.

-To improve the accuracy of the time series forecasts, Unsupervised Learnign Clustering was used.
+To improve the accuracy of the time series forecasts, Unsupervised Learning Clustering was used.
 The Time Series models were optimized for each cluster and the outputs were used as input parameters for the regression models.

 Machine Learning models can produce accurate forecasts but it does not lend itself to intprepretation.
 Whilst an analysis of the feature inportance can provide an indication of the relative impact of the features on the dependent variable, it does not provide a quantitative measure of the impact.